Bp91230/tp_multithreading/README.md

 This repository is a school project for the multiprocessing class.

-To access to the code of thee project you may clone the repository by doing :
+To access to the code of the project you may clone the repository by doing :

 `git clone https://github.com/Bp91230/tp_multithreading.git`